darrenchenhw0212/customer-churn-analytics/README.md

 ### Champion Model

 Gradient Boosting was selected because it achieved the strongest overall balance of discrimination and churn detection, with the highest ROC AUC and recall, as well as the best F1-score among the evaluated models.
 Recall was particularly important because missed churners represent customers who may leave without receiving an intervention.

+This model was therefore selected for subsequent explainability analysis and business recommendation development.

 | Metric | Score |
 |---------|------:|